matomo-org/developer-documentation/docs/3.x/generated/Piwik/Plugin/Dimension/VisitDimension.md

     - `$idSite` (`int`) &mdash;

-- It does not return anything.
+- It returns a `mixed` value.

 <a name="formatvalue" id="formatvalue"></a>
 <a name="formatValue" id="formatValue"></a>
 ### `formatValue()`

 Formats the dimension value.
 By default, the dimension is formatted based on the set dimension type.

 #### Signature